 SocialBee supports a broad range of platforms — 10 or more including Instagram, Facebook, X (Twitter), LinkedIn, Pinterest, TikTok, YouTube, Google Business Profile, Bluesky, and Threads.
 That's an impressive list, and they deserve credit for staying on top of newer platforms.

 PostOnce supports 8 platforms: Instagram, TikTok, YouTube, Facebook, Pinterest, LinkedIn, Bluesky, and X (Twitter).
-SocialBee covers more platforms, particularly Google Business Profile and Threads.
-If either of those is critical to your workflow, that's a genuine advantage for SocialBee.
+SocialBee covers more platforms — particularly Google Business Profile and Threads — and both tools support Bluesky.
+If Google Business Profile or Threads is critical to your workflow, that's a genuine advantage for SocialBee.

 | Platform | PostOnce | SocialBee |